wilsonte-umich/mdi-suite-template/shiny/shared/session/types/analysisTypes/README.md

 - executed as a synchronous or asynchronous job
 - potentially reused by many apps

-Here's how to set an analysis type's parameters and handling functions for use by runAnalyses and related modules.
+Here's how to set an analysis type's parameters and handler functions for use by runAnalyses and related modules.

 All analysisTypes must provide, in folder **.../analysisTypes/\<typeGroup\>/\<analysisType\>**